torik42/YaLafi/README.md

   Compare the remark at beginning of section
   [Filter actions](#filter-actions).
   Perhaps, another scheme is more appropriate here.
-- The display of LT messages in the editor status line omits some useful information.
-- Improve implementation details as listed in file lty.vim.

 Here is again the [introductory example](#example-html-report) from above: